Executive Director — firstname.lastname@example.org

 Community Engagement Manager — firstname.lastname@example.org

 Kate officially joined the TART staff in December 2015 as Marketing & Event Coordinator after serving two years as an AmeriCorps VISTA member.
 She began as a volunteer to teach bicycle and pedestrian safety at local elementary schools, assist with snow removal efforts and organize special events such as Smart Commute Week.
 Kate now serves as Community Engagement Manager and her current responsibilities at include managing our Volunteer and Ambassador Programs, as well as the Smart Commute and Sponsorship Programs.
 She also manages digital and print content and communications.
-When not in the office you can find her on a trail, in the water, practicing yoga, at a Phish show or spending time with her beautiful baby girl.
+When not in the office you can find her on a trail, in the water, practicing yoga, at a Phish show or spending time with her beautiful baby girls.

 Development Director — email@example.com